 - Sesame Seeds for garnish (Optional)

-- In a bowl or large glass measuring cup, whisk together the Chicken broth, Bragg Liquid Aminos, and Set Aside.
+- In a bowl or large glass measuring cup, whisk together the Chicken broth, Bragg Liquid Aminos, Ginger, and Honey and Set Aside.

 - Press the Sauté button on your Instant Pot.
 Add the Coconut Oil and Sesame Oil